MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 ## What else you need to know about shared mailboxes

 - You can access a shared mailbox from the Outlook for iOS app or the Outlook for Android app.
-To learn more, see [Add a shared mailbox to Outlook on the web](https://support.office.com/en-us/article/add-a-shared-mailbox-to-outlook-on-the-web-98b5a90d-4e38-415d-a030-f09a4cd28207).
+To learn more, see [Open and use a shared mailbox in Outlook](https://support.office.com/en-us/article/open-and-use-a-shared-mailbox-in-outlook-d94a8e9e-21f1-4240-808b-de9c9c088afd).

 - You don't need to assign licenses to shared mailboxes that are under 50GB.